Erasure/List Random Coding Error Exponents Are Not Universally Achievable: Model Formulation and Short Background

 In the following, we give a short description on the operation of the erasure decoder and then the list decoder.
 A decoder with an erasure option is a partition of the observation space $\calY^n$ into $\p{M+1}$ regions, denoted by $\ppp{\calR_m}_{m=0}^M$.
 An erasure decoder works as follows: If $\by\in\calY^n$ falls into the $m$th region, $\calR_m$, for $m=1,2,\ldots,M$, then a decision is made in favor of message number $m$.
 If $\by\in\calR_0$, then no decision is made and an erasure is declared.
 Accordingly, we shall refer to $\by\in\calR_0$ as an \emph{erasure event}.
 Given a code $\calC\triangleq\ppp{\bx_1,\ldots,\bx_M}$ and a decoder $\calR \triangleq \p{\calR_0,\ldots,\calR_M}$, we define two error events.
 The event $\calE_1$ is the event of deciding on erroneous codeword or making an erasure, and the event $\calE_2$ which is the undetected error event, namely, the event of deciding on erroneous codeword.
 It is evident that $\calE_1$ is the disjoint union of the erasure event and $\calE_2$.
 The probabilities of all the aforementioned events are given by:

 and

 A list decoder is a mapping from the space of received vectors ${\cal Y}^{n}$ into a collection of the subsets of $\{1,\ldots,M\}$.
 Alternatively, a list decoder is uniquely defined by a set of $M+1$ (not necessarily disjoint) decoding regions $\{{\cal R}_{m}\}_{m=0}^{M}$ such that ${\cal R}_{m}\subseteq{\cal Y}^{n}$ and ${\cal R}_{0}={\cal Y}^{n}\backslash\bigcup_{m=1}^{M}{\cal R}_{m}$.
 Given a received vector $\by$, the $m$th codeword belongs to the output list if $\by\in{\cal R}_{m}$, and if $\by$ does not belong to any of the regions ${\cal R}_{m}$ then $\by\in{\cal R}_{0}$, and an erasure is declared.
 The average error probability of a list decoder and a codebook ${\cal C}$ is the probability that the actual transmitted codeword does not belong to the output list, and it is defined similarly to \eqref{E1Def}.
-The average list size is the expected (w.r.t. the output of the channel) number of erroneous codewords in the output list, and defined similarly to \eqref{E2Def}.
+The average list size is the expected (w.r.t. the output of the channel) number of erroneous codewords in the output list, and it is easily verified that it is defined exactly as in \eqref{E2Def} (see \cite[Eq.
+(13)]{Forney68}).

 Since the error events for the erasure and list decoders are defined in the same way, they can be treated on the same footing.
 Nonetheless, for descriptive purposes, we will refer to the erasure decoder, but we emphasize that all the following analysis and results are true also for the list decoder.
-When knowledge on the specific DMC is available at the decoder, Forney have shown \cite{Forney68}, using Neyman-Pearson methodology, that the optimal tradeoff between $\Pr\ppp{\calE_1}$ and $\Pr\ppp{\calE_2}$ is attained by the decision regions $\calR^*\triangleq\p{\calR_0^*,\ldots,\calR_M^*}$ given by:
+When knowledge on the specific DMC is available at the decoder, Forney has shown in \cite{Forney68}, using the Neyman-Pearson methodology, that the optimal trade-off between $\Pr\ppp{\calE_1}$ and $\Pr\ppp{\calE_2}$ is attained by the decision regions $\calR^*\triangleq\p{\calR_0^*,\ldots,\calR_M^*}$ given by:

 and